meet2410shah/Storemost-Warehouse-Management/README.md

 ### IT314 Software Engineering Course Project

 ---
+## Developer's Guide:

+### Prerequisits:
+1. Node JS installed in your PC.
+If not then, Go to this [Link](https://nodejs.org/en/) and Download the LTS Version.
+2. Git Installed.
+If not then, Go to this [Link](https://git-scm.com/) and Download the version depending on your system.

+Note: If you have not installed the nodemon in the system then wrtie the following command in the command line.
+`npm install nodemon --global`
+This may have permission issues so please make sure that you have run the command line with administrative privileges.

+### Setup Details
+To setup the application in the localhost you need to follow the steps below:
+Step 1: Download and install all the dependencies required for the project.
+`npm install`

+Step 2: Build the React code through Webpack.
+`npm run build`

+Step 3: Run the server using any of the following command.
+`node index.js` or
+`nodemon`

+Step 4: Go to localhost:3000 in your browser to see the app running.

+### Repository Update (View Localchange)

+If you have made some changes in the repository and want to see the changes in the local machine than write the following command.
+Step 1: Run the backend server using nodemon.
+`nodemon`

+Step 2: Open another command line and run the react for frontend using webpack.
+`npm run start:dev`

+---
 ## Roles
 ### 1. Graphic Designer: [Reference](https://www.hobo-web.co.uk/best-screen-size/)
   Create the desgin for each webpage in [figma](https://www.figma.com/graphic-design-tool/) and upload it in the folder 'graphics' in root directory of the repository (in the PNG format).
 In the 'graphics' folder there will be three sections and in each section contains following three types of view for specific devices.